fairshift/text2json/README.md

 Readme.txt (which is updated more often than this repository)

-*From './parserFlow.js' (clarity of documentation to achieve in top-level code/documents)*
+*From './parsingFlow.js' (clarity of documentation to achieve in top-level code/documents — don't mind the gaps by difference of indentation, eg. 2 spaces vs. 4 spaces)*
 ```js

 const parsingFlow_steps = {